 - a.
-Previous suicide attempt (more than 12 months ago) but no current ideation, intent, or plan.
-The child demonstrates future-orientated thinking and has strong protective factors. - b.
+Current suicidal ideation, without plan or intent but may have had plans, intent, or suicide attempts in the past.
+Demonstrates future-orientated thinking and has strong protective factors or previous suicide attempt (longer than 12 months ago) but no current ideation, intent, or plan. - b.
 Frequent non-suicidal self-injurious acts in the recent past that did not require any medical treatment. - c.
 Current or recent behaviours that pose a non-life-threatening risk to self or others. - d.
 Currently at some risk of harm from abuse, exploitation, or neglect by others. - e.
 Intermittent lapses in self-care that may lead to harm.